tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Tables

 Tables are better in TinyMCE 5.0 editor.
-Creating and configuring tables in TinyMCE 5.0 is less cumbersome.
+Creating and configuring tables in TinyMCE 5.0 is simpler.

 This feature has been enhanced by modifying the code to ensure the styles are correct and consistent.
-The **Styles** text field has been removed from the advanced table of the dialogs.
-The code is now much less confronting and confusing for non-developers.
+The **Styles** text field has been removed from the advanced table properties dialogs.
+The dialog configuration is now much less confronting and confusing for non-developers.

-This also means more control can be exercised over the table styles to ensure better the styles are correct.
-The process of how styles are set and retrieved from tables, rows, or cells, have been improved to d be more reliable.

 "Border" input field in the table properties dialog is now called "Border width" for clarity.
 Refer the [Tables]({{site.baseurl}}/plugins/table/) documentation, for more information.
 Tables are enriched with the following new additions: